Pleasant BEM

 Syntax

-Note: This rule does not conform to BEM principles.
+Note: This extension does not conform to BEM principles.
 In using it, some of CSS classes are tied to HTML tags.
 But scalability, with the ability to nest subblocks, is preserved.

 background-color: #ccc;